stitchdata/java-stitch-client/README.md

   * Date
   * Map (with string keys and values that conform to these rules)
   * Lists (of objects that conform to these rules
+* It must have a non-null value for each of the keys you specified as "key names"

 Sending Messages
 ----------------